|25 Oct - 07 Nov|

 The afternoon is free at leisure.
 Dinner will be served at the hotel.
 (B,D)

 This morning depart the hotel for an early morning bird watching experience.
 Papua New Guinea is a bird watchers paradise with nearly 400 endemic species with many locations throughout the country offering an abundance of birdlife.
 We will head out to a nearby village where the fascinating bird of paradise and many other birds can often be sighted in the cool and quiet of the early morning.
-Spend time looking for the birdlife before returning to Madang (sightings not guaranteed).
+Spend time looking for the birdlife before returning to Madang for a late breakfast (sightings not guaranteed).

 The sing sing reflects a tribes distinct culture and music allowing you a small insight into the history of the village.
-Enjoy a local Madang-style lunch before all returning to the hotel.
+Enjoy a local Madang-style lunch before returning to the hotel.
 Stop to visit Balek Habitat which is home to a small population of river turtles and river eels.
 (B,L,D)

 Board a small boat today and head out on a Madang harbour cruise which sits on a peninsula and is surrounded with picturesque islands.
 Head out to tiny Siar Island and there may be the chance to snorkel the colourful reefs around Pig Island.
 Enjoy a BBQ lunch on one of the islands.
 (B,L,D)